 The police and other emergency services come under this umbrella, and any claims against them are paid out of the government funding they receive each year.

 What if you sustain injuries in a road vehicle accident in Barnsley because of a pothole or bad road surface?

 Not all road traffic accidents involve more than one vehicle – it is not unusual for a pothole to be the culprit.
 It is the responsibility of the local council to repair the roads, and if they fail in this duty and you are injured in an accident caused by a pothole, they would settle the claim.

 What if you sustain injuries in any road vehicle accident in Barnsley – how do you claim your compensation?

 It does not matter how the accident happened – if you were not at fault, you may be entitled to compensation.
 It could be that the MIB, the police, the local council or an insurance company deal with the claim – they are all large organisations, with which inexperienced victims can be very concerned about dealing.

 But, if you use the services of Accident Advice Helpline, you need have no concerns at all.
-We deal with such organisations all the time, and have done so the past 15 years’.
+We deal with such organisations all the time, and have done so for more than 17 years.
 This has given us the experience that has allowed us to hone the processes to make them simple, quick and efficient, causing you as little stress as possible.

-The other concern that many victims have is funding their claim, but we do not require any money to start the work or if the claim is lost.
-We use the no-win, no-fee agreement, so funding is taken care of.
+The other concern that many victims have is funding their claim, but we do not require any money to start the work or any solicitors’ fees if the claim is lost.
+We use the no-win, no-fee* agreement, so funding is taken care of.

 Victims can contact us through our website,or by our freephone helpline on 0800 689 0500 from a landline or dial 0333 500 0993 from a mobile.
 Whichever way you choose, we are confident that you will not regret contacting Accident Advice Helpline.